Alzheimer's Disease Research Centers

 - Support groups and other special programs for volunteers and their families

-NIA has produced communication tips and frequently asked questions on brain donation for use by ADCs.
-Access the brain donation resources here.
+Brain Donation: For communication tips and frequently asked questions on brain donation see brain donation resources.

 - National Alzheimer’s Coordinating Center (NACC)

-- National Cell Repository for Alzheimer’s Disease (NCRAD)
+- National Centralized Repository for Alzheimer’s Disease and Related Dementias (NCRAD)

 - Alzheimer’s Disease Genetics Consortium (ADGC)